Research.

 post-image

-We leverage an information-provision experiment to study information diffusion within the household in a representative sample of the German population.
-We find striking gender differences: wives learn from their husbands, but husbands do not seem to learn from their wives.
+We use an information-provision experiment to study information diffusion within households in a representative sample of the German population.
+We find striking gender differences: wives learn from their husbands, but husbands do not appear to learn from their wives.

 Fehr, D.; Mollerstrom, J. and Perez-Truglia, R. (2024).
 Listen to Her: Gender Differences in Information Diffusion within the Household.
 Journal of Public Economics, Vol. 239, 105213.